Badidae

-The Badidae (the chameleonfishes) are a small family (about 30 species) which has been placed in the order Anabantiformes.
-However, the 5th edition of Fishes of the World classifies the family as being a sister to the Anabantiformes, along with the Nandidae and Pristolepididae in an unnamed and unranked but monophyletic clade which is a sister to the Ovalentaria within the wider Percomorpha.
+The Badidae, or the chameleonfishes, are a small family (containing about 30 species) of freshwater ray-finned fish in the order Anabantiformes.
+Their relationship to other members of the order was previously uncertain, with the 5th edition of Fishes of the World placing the family outside the order, alongside the Nandidae and Pristolepididae, in an unnamed and unranked but monophyletic clade.
+However, they are now placed in the anantiform suborder Nandoidei.
 Members of this family are small freshwater fish that are found in Bangladesh, Bhutan, China, India, Laos, Myanmar, Nepal, Pakistan and Thailand.
 The largest is Badis assamensis that reaches a standard length of up to 7.5 cm, while the smallest, Dario dario, does not exceed 2 cm.